The Solar Decathlon 2017 Competition

 - Market potential.

 - Energy-efficient heating and cooling systems, appliances, and electronics

 - Occupant health and comfort

-For the first time in the event's history, teams are eligible for cash prizes.
-Each team that successfully builds a solar house at the competition site will receive at least $100,000 for rising to the challenge, and top finishers will receive significantly more.
+For the first time in the event's history, teams were eligible for cash prizes.
+Each team that successfully built a solar house at the competition site would receive at least $100,000 for rising to the challenge, and top finishers would receive significantly more.

 Learn more about the Solar Decathlon 2017: